Layr-Labs/eigenlayer-contracts/README.md

 * [Restaking User Guide](https://docs.eigenlayer.xyz/restaking-guides/restaking-user-guide)
 * [Operator Guide](https://docs.eigenlayer.xyz/operator-guides/operator-introduction)

+* Most of this content is intro-level and describes user interactions with the EigenLayer core contracts, but it should give you a good enough starting point.

 ### Deep Dive

 The most up-to-date and technical documentation can be found in [/docs](/docs).
 If you're a shadowy super coder, this is a great place to get an overview of the contracts before diving into the code.